 At the higher-end restaurants, some automatically add a 5-10% service fee to the final bill.

 11. Watch out for the sidewalks, especially in the dark.

-Having travel insurance will be helpful if this occurred on your trip.
+Having travel insurance will be helpful if any injuries occur on your trip.

 12. Dress appropriately when visiting temples.

 Leave the beachwear at your hotel and dress conservatively when visiting the temples.
 Many of the Balinese temples (also referred to as pura) practice Hinduism.

 All visitors need to cover their shoulders and legs and wear a sarong.